Ephemeris and Almanac Design for Lunar Navigation Satellites: Almanac Fitting Results

-For ELFOs, latitude/longitude errors increase as orbital period decreases (smaller semi-major axis), with LNSS showing the largest errors.
-Higher orbital speeds and stronger short-period content amplify high-frequency element variation, which a low-order almanac cannot fully capture.
-However, these larger errors arise predominantly near perilune when the satellite is often not visible from the south pole; during visible periods, the 99th-percentile latitude/longitude errors remain within \(6.5^{\circ}\) across all ELFOs, which is adequate for acquisition and visible-satellite discrimination.
+For ELFOs, the angle, range, and Doppler shift estimation errors increase as the orbital period decreases (i.e., with smaller semi-major axis), with LNSS exhibiting the largest errors.
+Higher orbital velocities and stronger short-period perturbations amplify high-frequency variations in the orbital elements, which cannot be fully captured by a low-order almanac representation.

-The polar orbit exhibits smaller and more uniform latitude/longitude errors than ELFOs.
-Given its near-circular geometry, the below-horizon and above-horizon error distributions are similar.
+Nevertheless, the 12-hour ELFO is able to predict satellite visibility from the lunar south pole for \(97.6\%\) of the time.
+In addition, it effectively constrains the acquisition search space by limiting the range and Doppler shift estimation errors to \(243.2\)~km and \(174.8\)~Hz at the 99th percentile, respectively.
+These errors are small relative to the true ranges and Doppler shifts, which span approximately \(5182\)–\(8979\)~km and \(-4918\)~Hz to \(4848\)~Hz.

+The errors for the 6-hour polar orbit are shown in Fig.~\ref{fig:almfit_polar}.
+In this case, both range and Doppler shift errors are significantly smaller than those observed for the ELFOs.
+This improvement is attributed to reduced perturbations from third-body gravity and lunar gravity anomalies, resulting from the smaller semi-major axis and the near-polar (\(90^\circ\)) inclination of the orbit.